-- Conditional compilation makes it possible to include/exclude code segments if certain expressions evaluated by the preprocessor are true or false.
-E.g. #ifdef DEBUG printf("Debug mode enabledn"); / or any other code that we want to include for debug purposes / #endif - #define DEBUG 1 includes the debug code
+Conditional compilation makes it possible to include/exclude code segments if certain expressions evaluated by the preprocessor are true or false.
+E.g. #ifdef DEBUG printf("Debug mode enabled\n"); / or any other code that we want to include for debug purposes / #endif

+#define DEBUG 1 includes the debug code

-- A common use of conditional compilation is to avoid multiple inclusions of a header file.
-To this end, start the header file, say config.h, with: #ifndef CONFIG_H #define CONFIG_H - and end it with: #endif / CONFIG_H / - After the first inclusion of my_header.h, the symbol MY_HEADER_H is defined.
+- A common use of conditional compilation is to avoid multiple inclusions of a header file. - To this end, always start a header file, say config.h, with:

+'''

+#ifndef CONFIG_H

+#define CONFIG_H

+'''

+• and end it with:

+'''

+#endif / CONFIG_H /

+'''

+After the first inclusion of config.h, the symbol CONFIG_H is defined.
 Thus, further inclusions are filtered out by the conditional compilation directives